[Travel Bits] Festivals in Korea this week

 Yangpyeong Strawberry Festival

-The Yangpyeong Strawberry Festival is held from January to May.
+The Yangpyeong Strawberry Festival is being held through the end of May.
 Visitors can pick their own strawberries at the strawberry farms and participate in a variety of activities and programs in the village.
 Reservation is required.

 The festival is open to visitors of all ages.